 Number one on my list of recommendations is the Bialetti Musa Stovetop Percolator.
 I own this exact same pot and it’s a workhorse in my kitchen.
 This is a sleek looking, brushed stainless steel Italian coffee maker that produces the same type of coffee as a traditional-looking Moka pot.

-The Musa features a durable and modern design with heat-resistant handles and a rubberized thumb grip that makes it easy to open the flip top lid.
+The Musa features a durable and modern design with heat-resistant handles and a rubber grip that makes opening the flip top lid really easy.
 It comes in various sizes from 6 to 4 cup pots.

 An excellent choice and super easy to use for those of you just “getting your feet wet” in the world of stovetop coffee making.
 Highly recommended!